 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-Traditional mortgages are easy to find, but land loans might be harder to come by.
-These loans are used to buy property without a home on it — whether you’re planning to build your dream house or a new location for your business, you might need a land loan to make it happen.
+Land loans are used to buy property without a home on it, and may be harder to find than a traditional mortgage.
+Whether you’re planning to build your dream house or buy a new location for your business, you might need a land loan to make it happen.

 We’ll go over the basics of land loans, how they work and where to get them.